ifebtech/azure-iam-automation/docs/documentation.md

 The reason the script didn’t produce new output is that Azure CLI does not recreate resources that already exist.
 Since I had already created:

--The WebAdmins and DBAdmins groups
+- The WebAdmins and DBAdmins groups

--The Web User1 and DB User1 users
+- The Web User1 and DB User1 users

--The role assignment for DBAdmins on the DB subnet
+- The role assignment for DBAdmins on the DB subnet

 …the script detected these existing resources and skipped creating duplicates.